nytimes/presidential-precinct-map-2024/README.md

 - Our map uses township-level data in much of New England.
 We will replace it with precinct-level data as it becomes available.
 - A small number of precincts contain no votes or have so few voters that their vote data is redacted by officials.
 Those precincts are excluded from the data.

-## State by state download links and caveats
+## State by state data and caveats

 |symbol|meaning|
 |:----:|:------|